timueh/py-epc-qr/README.md

 Why not just scan a QR code and have your favorite banking app take care of the rest?

 Why not be generous and support wikipedia with EUR10?
-Grab your phone and scan the image (created with this tool).
+Grab your phone, open your banking app, select the QR scanner and scan the image below which was created with this tool.

 ![Support Wikipedia with 10 €](tests/data/qr_wikimedia.png "Support Wikipedia with 10 €")